-As the government continues to introduce recommendations and restrictions aimed at delaying the spread of the virus, landlords and tenants should be aware of the parameters of their leases to see if they can minimise the impact of these necessary restrictions on their businesses during this challenging period.
+Now that the Government has closed down the majority of retail, hospitality and leisure business to stop the spread of the virus, landlords and tenants should be aware of the parameters of their leases to see if they can minimise the impact of these necessary restrictions during this challenging period.
 We take a look at some of the points which you may be considering.

 If you’re a tenant

 If you’re a tenant and pay a rent in accordance with a turnover clause, then you may see a significant decline in takings for your business if Government restrictions/recommendations affect your footfall.
 You may expect to see a reduction in the amount of rent that you pay to the landlord at the end of the rental period.

 Whether or not this applies will depend on the terms of the turnover rent clause in your lease and whether there are any other lease requirements on the tenant to keep open and maintain active trading throughout the period.